ThinkDataEd/curriculum/docs/unit2/lesson4.md

     **<u>Note:</u>** IQR will be discussed in detail during [Lesson 5](lesson5.md).

 3. Introduce the term **deviation**.
-Using *Think*, *Pair*, *Share*, ask students what they think this word means and how it could relate to variability. <span style="color:grey">***A deviation is the act of departing from an established course or accepted standard.
+Using *Think*, *Pair*, *Share*, ask students what they think this word means and how it could relate to variability. <span style="color:grey">***Answer: A deviation is the act of departing from an established course or accepted standard.
 Common synonyms include departure, detour, difference, digression, divergence, fluctuation, inconsistency, modification, shift, etc.***</span>